MicrosoftDocs/SupportArticles-docs/support/mem/intune/2016341112-ios-device-is-currently-busy.md

 ms.date: 05/13/2020
 ms.prod-support-area-path: Monitor profiles
 ---
-# 2016341112 -iOS device is currently busy when you deploy a device profile to an iOS device
+# 2016341112 -iOS device is currently busy error when you deploy a device profile to an iOS device

 This article discusses a behavior that the **2016341112 -iOS device is currently busy** error occurs when deploying a device configuration profile to iOS devices in Microsoft Intune.